tczerwinski2020/fakeNews/README.md

 # fakeNews

 Three programs to detect fake news.
 The first is through TFIDF and PAC.
-Second is TFIDF and Logistic regression.
+Second is TFIDF and Logistical regression.
 The third was through a count vectorizer and Multinomial Naive Bayes classifier.
 This program was written in Python.
 The training data set was too large of a file to upload.

 Abstract